15 Gorgeous Luxury Hotels in Sri Lanka: Check In, Bliss Out!

 You choose from several 3-course set menus (same price).

-What we love most about Ulagalla
+What we especially like about Ulagalla

 Being surrounded by unspoiled nature is quite magical.
 How can we forget the monkeys jumping on the roof of our chalet and swinging in the trees outside our windows!